thebotmakes/pico_w_apod/README.md

 I have the pi zero script scheduled via crontab to run every hour, and the pico script is running continuously but only updates the data every so often.

 First get the pi zero set up to run as a web server following this guide:  https://www.seeedstudio.com/blog/2020/06/23/setup-a-raspberry-pi-web-server-and-easily-build-an-html-webpage-m/ (everything from Installing Apache Web Server downwards).  index.html shows what I've got - it displays a raw binary image, a small pico sized jpeg and the full image.
+(Initially I thought I needed the binary image as I'd been following this site: http://www.penguintutor.com/programming/picodisplayanimations, but in the end the jpeg was fine - I've left the code here in case I need it for anything else).

 Then run the pi_picture_server.py script on the pi zero w - this will create the picture files for the html page.
 You can view the webpage created by entering the IP address in a web browser for the pi zero on another computer / your phone just to check it's displaying correctly.
 Note this will only work on your local network.